 Category-specific Product Data

 Category-Specific Attributes describe the product itself, such as technical data, possible use-cases and everything that distinguishes one product from the other.
-For every Product Guide, we need all the category specific attributes like e.g. the screen resolution of a notebook computer, the shoe size of a mountaineering boot, the range of height adjustment of an office desk etc. The more data we have, the more powerful and detailed the Product Guide can be.
+For every Product Guide all the category specific attributes are needed, like e.g. the screen resolution of a notebook computer, the shoe size of a mountaineering boot, the range of height adjustment of an office desk etc. The more data there is, the more powerful and detailed the Product Guide can be.

 The category-specific attributes can have the same data structure (mostly the case with CSV files) or a separate data structure / different attributes per category (mostly the case with XML data structures).